vitock/ltec_rb/README.md

 a tinny tool to encryt your private message via ECC(Secp256k1)

+# upate 0.1.2
+using AES instead of Salsa20

 ## Installation

 Install the gem and add to the application's Gemfile by executing: